datasansar/Hacktoberfest2019/README.md

 - First, visit our site: [hacktm.js.org](https://hacktm.js.org)

-- Move to Instructions by clicking on the button <pre>START CONTRIBUTING</pre>
+- Find the Instructions by clicking on the button <pre>START CONTRIBUTING</pre>

-- Read the Instructions and click Done at the end to move to the repository or <a href="https://github.com/sdnepal/Hacktoberfest2019">click here</a> to head to the repository.
+- Read the Instructions and click **Done** at the end to move to the repository or <a href="https://github.com/sdnepal/Hacktoberfest2019">click here</a> to head to the repository.

 ### 3. Star and Fork this Repository

 - You can star ⭐ and fork 🍽️ this repository on GitHub by navigating at the top of this repository.

-- Here, **sdnepal** is the owner of the hacktoberfest repository, so the GitHub URL for this project is:
+- Here, **sdnepal** holds the hacktoberfest repository, so the GitHub URL for this project is:

 > <a href="https://github.com/sdnepal/Hacktoberfest2019" target="blank">https://github.com/sdnepal/Hacktoberfest2019</a>